from an Aesthetic Realism public seminar, including a discussion of the life of Queen Isabella of Spain

 What I was so fortunate to learn from Eli Siegel—that much of my pain came because I had taken the life out of people, and that seeing them justly, exactly, with the depth and meaning they truly have, would have me respect myself—is the greatest kindness any person could receive.

 The choice for contempt hurts every person making it, and when someone is in a position to affect many people, it can affect the course of history.
-This is true of the woman I speak of now, who lived over 500 years ago: Isabella, Queen of Spain.
+This is true of the woman I write of now, who lived over 500 years ago: Isabella, Queen of Spain.
 Her life shows the emergent need—which, in our century, Aesthetic Realism can meet in everybody—to see other people justly, exactly as they are.

 Justice and Injustice in Isabella of Castile (1451-1504)

 The two things for which Queen Isabella is most known arise from the two opposing desires in her.
-She supported and financed the courageous voyages of Christopher Columbus to find the East by sailing West across the Ocean Sea.
+She supported and financed the voyages of Christopher Columbus to find the East by sailing West across the Ocean Sea.
 She was also behind one of most massively brutal events ever: the Spanish Inquisition, in which thousands of people were tortured and executed in the name of religion.
-Described by the noted 19th century American historian William Prescott as “certainly one of the most interesting personages in history,” Isabella has been compared to Joan of Arc, and there is a movement in Spain even now to make her a saint; yet for centuries, people have seen her as what biographer Peggy Liss calls “a hopelessly jumbled mass of both admirable and deplorable qualities”—and I am sure Isabella did not understand them in herself.
+Described by the noted 19th-century American historian William Prescott as “certainly one of the most interesting personages in history,” Isabella has been compared to Joan of Arc, and there is a movement in Spain even now to make her a saint; yet for centuries, people have seen her as what biographer Peggy Liss calls “a hopelessly jumbled mass of both admirable and deplorable qualities”—and I am sure Isabella did not understand them in herself.
 Aesthetic Realism does understand them.
 In issue 1000 of The Right Of , Mr. Siegel writes:

 The unconscious is chiefly about whether one is going to…have good will for the world or be contemptuous of it, whether one is going to try to see the world justly or put it aside and have power that way.